-Slow Dancing Society is the one-man show of Washington-based composer Drew Sullivan, whose hybrid of electronica and ambient rock is one of the best examples of a style that some also might call (ahem) shoegaze or (cough) post-rock.
-Not content to just create a chilled-out mood - which he does very well - his best music also tugs on an emotional level with remarkable depth.
+Slow Dancing Society is the one-man show of Washington-based composer Drew Sullivan, whose hybrids of electronica and ambient rock are among the best examples of what you might call post-rock.
+Not content to just create a chilled-out mood - which he does very well - his reveries also tug on an emotional level with remarkable depth.

 His sublime debut album The Sound Of Lights When Dim (2006) uses various combinations of piano, stately organ, synthetic tones, percussive clicks and especially electric guitar.
 It's very gentle, melodic and unabashedly romantic.
 The unusual intimacy of Sullivan's compositions is reflected in the wonderful track titles: "How Life Was Meant To Be Lived", "A Lonesome Sentiment" and so on.
 The repetitive minimalism of "A Song That Will Help You Remember To Forget" overlays multiple guitar motifs on a subtle bed of keys with such tenderness it may well bring a tear to your eye.
 It's a sensual, addictive album and, yes, best played when the lights are rather less than bright.